Chrish143/sales-prediction-ml/README.md

 This project focuses on analyzing e-commerce sales data and building a machine learning model to predict sales, combined with an interactive dashboard for business insights.

-It simulates a real-world marketplace environment similar to platforms like Myntra, helping identify trends in category performance, seller efficiency, and revenue distribution.
+It simulates a real-world marketplace environment helping identify trends in category performance, seller efficiency, and revenue distribution.

 ---